 This Persian watermelon and feta salad graced our Christmas table in 2016 and comes from “The Healthy Chef” with a few changes to suit my families tastes and to make it more festive.

 The changes we made to Persian Watermelon and Feta Salad

-- Watermelon - we cut our in stars just cause it was Christmas
+- Watermelon - we cut our in stars when we served for Christmas or triangles for everyday

 - Mint - we just used lots and lots of mint and left out the parsley